 * Patrick’s on Beach

 * The Pleasure Point Cafe’ and so much more.

-Note: Unlike Boracay and other popular island travel destination in the country, there are no popular fast food chains and coffee shops like Jollibee, McDonald’s, KFC or Starbucks in Siargao.
-But if you’re really on a budget and you want to cook and prepare your own food there is General Luna Public Market and Sari-Sari or small convenience store on the island you can just hop on.
+Note: Unlike Boracay and other popular island travel destinations in the country, there are no popular fast-food chains and coffee shops like Jollibee, McDonald’s, KFC, or Starbucks in Siargao.
+But if you’re want to cook and prepare your food, there’s just General Luna Public Market and Sari-Sari or a small convenience store on the island you can buy groceries.

-– Though obviously surfing and its majestic cloud 9 waves are highlights you anticipate before you decide to hit the island, Siargao has more than what regular people imagine on the island as there are a lot of activities and attractions you could do once you step foot on the surfing capital of the Philippines.
-So here are fun things we suggest you should try/visit in Siargao.
+Though surfing and its majestic cloud 9 waves are one thing to anticipate, Siargao has more than what most people think on the island.
+There are a lot of activities and attractions you could do here once you step foot in the surfing capital of the Philippines.
+So here are fun things we suggest you should experience on Siargao.

 * Magpupungko Tidal Pool – Entrance Fee 50 Pesos/Per Head